vfuertez/project-2/readme.md

 Bookmarks & Notes

-Creates a name of the guide, tutorial or any websites that you plan to save and add details of url, creator, examples, and notes.
+Creates a name of a guide, tutorial or any websites that you plan to save and add details of url, creator, examples, and notes.

 # Technologies Used